M2MeT: The ICASSP 2022 Multi-Channel Multi-Party Meeting Transcription Challenge: Abstract

 \section{Abstract}

-Recent development of speech signal processing, such as speech recognition, speaker diarization, etc., has inspired numerous applications of speech technologies.
-The meeting scenario is one of the most valuable and, at the same time, most challenging scenarios for speech technologies.
-Speaker diarization and multi-speaker automatic speech recognition in meeting scenarios have attracted increasing attention.
-However, the lack of large public real meeting data has been a major obstacle for advancement of the field.
-Therefore, we release the \emph{AliMeeting} corpus, which consists of 120 hours of real recorded Mandarin meeting data, including far-field data collected by 8-channel microphone array as well as near-field data collected by each participants' headset microphone.
-Moreover, we will launch the Multi-channel Multi-party Meeting Transcription Challenge (M2MeT), as an ICASSP2022 Signal Processing Grand Challenge.
-The challenge consists of two tracks, namely speaker diarization and multi-speaker ASR.
-In this paper we provide a detailed introduction of the dateset, rules, evaluation methods and baseline systems, aiming to further promote reproducible research in this field.
+Recent development of speech processing, such as speech recognition, speaker diarization, etc., has inspired numerous applications of speech technologies.
+The meeting scenario is one of the most valuable and, at the same time, most challenging scenarios for the deployment of speech technologies.
+Specifically, two typical tasks, speaker diarization and multi-speaker automatic speech recognition have attracted much attention recently.
+However, the lack of large public meeting data has been a major obstacle for the advancement of the field.
+Therefore, we make available the \emph{AliMeeting} corpus, which consists of 120 hours of recorded Mandarin meeting data, including far-field data collected by 8-channel microphone array as well as near-field data collected by headset microphone.
+Each meeting session is composed of 2-4 speakers with different speaker overlap ratio, recorded in rooms with different size.
+Along with the dataset, we launch the ICASSP 2022 Multi-channel Multi-party Meeting Transcription Challenge (M2MeT) with two tracks, namely speaker diarization and multi-speaker ASR, aiming to provide a common testbed for meeting rich transcription and promote reproducible research in this field.
+In this paper we provide a detailed introduction of the AliMeeting dateset, challenge rules, evaluation methods and baseline systems.